Your privacy matters.

-Cookies and Web Beacons
+Cookies and web beacons

 A cookie is a small data file that can be placed on your computer or mobile device in order to identify your browser and activities on our websites.
-Examples include Facebook’s advertising pixel and Google Analytics’ data, as described above.
+Examples include Facebook Pixel and Google Analytics data, as described above.

 Does Lights Film School collect information from children?

 We are committed to protecting the privacy of children.
 Lights Film School’s websites, features, and services are not designed for or directed to children under the age of 18, since some of our teaching materials include films that are unrated and/or have received an “R” rating from the Motion Picture Association of America.

 What does Lights Film School do with the information it collects from you?

-In general, we use the information collected (1) to provide you with the best possible experience interacting with us and when using Lights Film School’s websites, features, and services; (2) to help us understand who engages with us; (3) to enable our advertising in some cases, including using your email to send information to you about Lights Film School if you have opted into our marketing emails; (4) to contact students for customer service, billing, and essential account operation purposes (such as membership account password resets); and (5) for internal operations, including the growth, monitoring, and evaluation of our business.
+In general, we use the information collected (1) to provide you with the best possible experience interacting with us and when using Lights Film School’s websites, features, and services; (2) to help us understand who engages with us; (3) to enable our advertising in some cases, including using your email to send information to you about Lights Film School if you have opted into our marketing emails; (4) to contact customers for customer service, billing, and essential account operation purposes (such as membership account password resets); and (5) for internal operations, including the growth, monitoring, and evaluation of our business.

-Laws and Legal Rights
+Laws and legal rights